ChristianBagley/awesome-stars/README.md

 - [d-note](https://github.com/atoponce/d-note) - Self destructing encrypted notes
 - [keyczar](https://github.com/google/keyczar) - Easy-to-use crypto toolkit
 - [tiddlywiki-dropbox-saver](https://github.com/brooksn/tiddlywiki-dropbox-saver) - TiddlyWiki5 Dropbox saver
-- [genesis](https://github.com/cznweb/genesis) - Graphical server management app for arkOS
 - [wpull](https://github.com/chfoo/wpull) - Wget-compatible web downloader and crawler.
 - [devblog](https://github.com/pbecotte/devblog) - A simple CMS that can be deployed to a cloud provider with four commands.
+- [portia](https://github.com/scrapinghub/portia) - Visual scraping for Scrapy
 - [streisand](https://github.com/jlund/streisand) - Streisand sets up a new server running L2TP/IPsec, OpenConnect, OpenSSH, OpenVPN, Shadowsocks, sslh, Stunnel, and a Tor bridge.
 It also generates custom configuration instructions for all of these services.
 At the end of the run you are given an HTML file with instructions that can be shared with friends, family members, and fellow activists.
 - [gistnote.github.io](https://github.com/gistnote/gistnote.github.io) - Evernote like Gist editor
 - [opsec-notes](https://github.com/straightfromtheunderground/opsec-notes) - OPSEC related notes from various sources